millerms/CranburyChiropractic/index.md

 </div>

-> “My style is neurologically based.
-I continually monitor how your nervous system is functioning and how it responds to treatment.
-Our nervous systems are incredibly complex and self-healing.
-If we can find the restriction or imbalance and address that, the body will usually heal itself.”
+> “My care is guided by neurology.
+I closely monitor how your nervous system is functioning and how it changes with care.
+When we find the key restriction or imbalance and address it, the body often does what it’s designed to do - heal and stabilize.”
-> — **Dr. Paul Miller**
+> ~ **Dr. Paul Miller**
 {: .notice--primary}

 ---